Hull RUFC

-Hull RUFC is one of two rugby union clubs based in Hull in the East Riding of Yorkshire, England.
-They are the current champions of National League 2 North, but will be relegated back after one season in National League 1.
+Hull Rugby Union Football Club is one of two rugby union clubs based in Hull in the East Riding of Yorkshire, England.
+They currently play in National League 2 North.

 History

 The club was formed in 1992 as a result of two clubs – Old Hymerians RUFC and Hull & East Riding RUFC (1989).
 The club initially played at the Old Hymerians ground at Haworth Park (capacity 1,200) until the 2008–09 season when they moved to their current home; the Ferens Ground located at Chanterlands Avenue.
-The club has progressed up the rugby union pyramid, beginning life in the old North East 2, and won promotion to National League 2 North in 2009 –- which at tier 4 is the highest position the club has reached.
+The club has progressed up the rugby union pyramid, beginning life in the old North East 2, and won promotion to National League 2 North in 2009.
 In 2009 a women's team was founded and the women and girls section is continuously growing.

 In 2015, after six seasons in National League 2 North, Hull were relegated to the northern regional leagues.
-In 2019 the club won the North Premier (tier 5) league title for the first time, making a return to National League 2 North and in 2022 the club were champions of National League 2 North, winning promotion to the national level of the English club game for the first time.
+In 2019 the club won the North Premier (tier 5) league title for the first time, making a return to National League 2 North and in 2022 the club were champions of National League 2 North, winning promotion to National League 1.
+This was the first time the club had reached the national level of the English club game.